DrakeLambert/the-drizzle/2020/07/Asynchronous-Method-Without-async-in-C#.md

 + public Task GetRecordAsync(int id) => _recordRepository.GetAsync(id);
 ```

 During code review, my team members quickly spotted this odd change.
 They questioned the removal of the `async` and `await` keywords.

-This was my response:
+## My Initial Response

 Great catch!
 First off, I do agree that this looks questionable.
 Even after the explanation I give below, it may be beneficial to add the `async`/`await` keywords back just so this doesn't catch people off guard.